|Date||Start Time||Finish Time||Hours||Time Zone|

 Early Bird Price:

 Mental health professionals working with complex trauma engage with clients in intensely intimate and long-term therapy.
 Lawyers, corrections services staff , prison officers, magistrates and judges also come into daily contact with highly traumatised individuals who are victims and perpetrators, oftentimes both.
 Over time, confronting stories and challenging presentations can take a toll.
-Now in the third year of the COVID19 pandemic, mental health professionals, clients and the population in general are experiencing heightened feelings of exhaustion and ‘pandemic fatigue’.
-During case consultations, clinicians, experienced and new to the field, are sharing that their usual levels of robustness and resilience is sometimes flagging.
+Now in the third year of the COVID19 pandemic, mental health professionals, legal professionals, clients and the population in general are experiencing heightened feelings of exhaustion and ‘pandemic fatigue’.
+Clinicians and legal professionals, experienced and new to the field, are sharing that their usual levels of robustness and resilience is sometimes flagging.
 This is understandable.
 We are all going through the same uncertainties and anxieties related to the rolling impacts of the pandemic in addition to demanding and challenging work.

-Vicarious trauma, compassion fatigue and burn-out are different but may co-occur.
+Vicarious trauma, secondary traumatic stress, compassion fatigue and burn-out are different but may co-occur.
 Grief adds another dimension of complexity.
 Impacts are often cumulative and if unaddressed, affect emotional, mental, physical, and spiritual wellbeing, personal relationships and professional capacity.

 Bearing witness to the suffering of others can shift and change our world view, leading to a reassessment of assumptions about personal safety and the safety of loved ones.
 At times, it may precipitate an existential crisis.
 Support to address the impact of your work on your health and wellbeing is a vital aspect of professional rights and personal responsibilities.

 It is also true that our work is inspiring and filled with a profound sense of meaning and purpose.
-Walking alongside clients while they navigate the road to healing promotes hope, awe and faith in the strength and depth of the human spirit.
-Vicarious resilience describes therapists parallel process of personal growth and self discovery.
+Walking alongside clients while they navigate the road to healing inspires hope, awe and faith in the strength and depth of the human spirit.
+Vicarious resilience describes therapists and legal professionals parallel process of personal growth and self discovery.

 This four-part interactive webinar series combines presentation, discussion and experiential exercises, providing a safe, confidential forum to explore the interaction between you and your work.
 You will develop a personalised ‘tool kit’ for self-care and strategies to safeguard and enhance resilience.
 Details of cases will not be discussed.